 Selecting an outfit and getting dressed each morning is a task most people take for granted.
 But zippers, buttons, and snaps can make what seems to be a simple task next to impossible for the "differently-abled."

-Episcopal alumna Mindy Menkowtiz Scheier '89 introduced the term "differently-abled" to EA students on Friday, March 3 during an address in Chapel.
+Episcopal alumna Mindy Menkowitz Scheier '89 introduced the term "differently-abled" to EA students on Friday, March 3 during an address in Chapel.

 Scheier is the founder of Runway of Dreams, a non-profit that works with the fashion industry to make adaptive clothing for children with disabilities.